-This amazing canal allows navigation all the way from the Thames to the cities of Bath and Bristol.
-Intrepid boaters include famous faces like Timothy West and Prunella Scales, David Suchet,Timothy Spall and even HM the Queen.
+This amazing canal allows a canal boat journey all the way from the Thames to the cities of Bath and Bristol.
+Intrepid canal boaters include famous faces like Timothy West and Prunella Scales, David Suchet,Timothy Spall and even HM the Queen.

 It is a never-ending source of wonderful views, enchanting sights and sounds along most of its length and with some severe physical challenges such as the Caen Flight of Locks.
 This canal was abandoned in the 1960's but rescued by volunteers who included Timothy West and Prunella Scales.
 They made the first voyage along the newly re-opened section and have now revisited it and made a moving, inspiring series of the TV series "Great Canal Journeys" on More 4 - starting with the Kennet and Avon Canal.